YunoHost-Apps/FastAPI_ynh/doc/DESCRIPTION.md

-This is a dummy description of this app features
+This Application install a FastAPI application "Hello Word" ready to be customized by your own code